GifflarJS-Framework/core/README.md

 - Example: `gifflar make:model MyContract` (The framework will automatically add the word 'Model' in the end of filename).

 This command will create a Gifflar Model inside the models folder (defined in `gifflarconfig.json`) with a default content.
-You can use the Gifflar Model if you want to create static smart contracts using Gifflar modeling (see [Gifflar Library Docs](https://github.com/GifflarJS-Framework/solgen/wiki)).
+You can use the Gifflar Model if you want to create static smart contracts using Gifflar modeling (see [Solgen Docs](https://github.com/GifflarJS-Framework/solgen/wiki)).
 These models can be written, compiled and deployed through terminal.
 If you are building an application to generate smart contracts on the fly, you might use [Gifflar Services](#make-service), so you can create a service that receives a request, dinamically creates the smart contract and then give a response.

 The default contract model content is the code below.
-If you want to understand more about the Gifflar Contract Model functions, you can see the [Gifflar Library Docs](https://github.com/GifflarJS-Framework/solgen/wiki)).
+If you want to understand more about the Gifflar Contract Model functions, you can see the [Solgen Docs](https://github.com/GifflarJS-Framework/solgen/wiki)).

 ```ts
 // Factory